SoftLinkCo/flythru-privacy/flythru/privacy.md

 The coupon shall be delivered with its code to the registered email and displayed in the application.

-Services of Wipin Application and Website: flythru.net
+Services of Flythru Application and Website: flythru.net

-Customer Service: The website provides 24-hour customer service and it has multiple options for communication such as calling by phone, or an account for Wipin Application and Website: flythru.net on Instagram, Facebook or WhatsApp, and we will contact you as soon as possible.
+Customer Service: The website provides 24-hour customer service and it has multiple options for communication such as calling by phone, or an account for Flythru Application and Website: flythru.net on Instagram, Facebook, or WhatsApp, and we will contact you as soon as possible.

 Payment and delivery: The prices of products and services that are ordered are paid upon confirmation of your order, and the delivery of the coupon shall be via your e-mail and the ability to download what has been purchased in a PDF format on the mobile.

 Warranty and quality: All offers, coupons, and everything displayed is reviewed before it appears to you in this way on the website or application, and the purpose of this review is to ensure that it matches all standards, and there is a specialized team that ensures the validity of everything displayed and compliance with all standards, and if you have any inquiries on the purchased offer or coupons, you can contact customer service through our various means of communication.

-Best Prices: Wipin Application and Website: flythru.net works according to fair and daily pricing for all offers and coupons.
-It also provides a unique shopping experience by the customer service team of flythru Application and Website: flythru.net, as it works permanently every day, weekly, and all throughout the year.
+Best Prices: Flythru Application and Website: flythru.net works according to fair and daily pricing for all offers and coupons.
+It also provides a unique shopping experience by the customer service team of Flythru Application and Website: flythru.net, as it works permanently every day, weekly, and all throughout the year.

-Ease of Communication: Customers can easily communicate with flythru Application and Website: flythru.net via its various accounts on:
+Ease of Communication: Customers can easily communicate with Flythru Application and Website: flythru.net via its various accounts on:

 Email         : info@flythru.net